Staling

 Staling, or "going stale", is a chemical and physical process in bread and similar foods that reduces their palatability.
-Stale bread is dry and hard, making it suitable for different culinary uses than fresh bread.
+Stale bread is dry and hard, making it less suitable for different culinary uses than fresh bread.
 Countermeasures and destaling techniques may reduce staling.

 Mechanism and effects

-Staling is a chemical and physical process in bread and similar foods that reduces their palatability.
-Staling is not simply a drying-out process due to evaporation.
-One important mechanism is the migration of moisture from the starch granules into the interstitial spaces, degelatinizing the starch; stale bread's leathery, hard texture results from the starch amylose and amylopectin molecules realigning themselves causing recrystallisation.
+Staling is a chemical and physical process in bread that reduces its palatability.
+Staling is not simply a drying-out process caused by evaporation.
+One important mechanism is the migration of moisture from the starch granules into the interstitial spaces, degelatinizing the starch; stale bread's leathery, hard texture results from the starch amylose and amylopectin molecules realigning and causing recrystallisation.

-Stale bread

 Stale bread is dry and hard.
-Bread will stale even in a moist environment, and stales most rapidly at temperatures just above freezing.
-While bread that has been frozen when fresh may be thawed acceptably, bread stored in a refrigerator will have increased staling rates.
+Bread will stale even in a moist environment and stales most rapidly at temperatures just above freezing.
+While bread that has been frozen when fresh may be thawed acceptably, contrary to popular belief, bread stored in a refrigerator will have increased staling rates.
+Staling alone does not make bread unsafe to eat.
+However, mold growth can make bread unsafe to eat.
+Mold growth can be slowed by refrigeration.